quang-do-se/aws-certs/devops/study-note.md

 ### System Manager

 - Patching Automation
-- Need to install `SSM Agent` on instances for Systems Manager to update, manage, and configure these resources.
+- Need to install `SSM Agent` on instances and attach each instance with a role that contains policy `AmazonSSMManagedInstanceCore` for Systems Manager to update, manage, and configure these resources.

 #### AWS Resource Groups